Effective: October 10, 2023

 We reserve the right to revise this Policy at any time.
 We will notify you of any material changes to the Policy by providing a link to the new Policy on our Websites.
 Therefore, we encourage you to periodically read this Policy to check for any revisions.
 We recommend that you store a copy of this Policy and any future versions that may apply to you from time to time for your records.

-“Personal Information” means information relating to an identified or identifiable individual or under the current FADP legal entity, such as Personal Information that we obtain about you when you interact with us via one of our Internet Properties.
+“Personal Information” means information relating to an identified or identifiable individual, such as Personal Information that we obtain about you when you interact with us via one of our Websites or use our services or interact with us.
 Personal Information does not include any data that is anonymized or data that cannot identify you in any way.

 The types of Personal Information we may collect include:

-- Social media account information and other information you may share or make public when interacting with us on social media.
+• Social media account information and other information you may share or make public when interacting with us on social media or with our Websites.
 The following Personal Information is, for example, collected, when you like, comment or share our content: contact information, IP address, and liked/commented/shared content.

 Third-Party Sources: We may receive information about you from other sources, such as social media platforms or our business affiliates when you interact with us on those sources or platforms, or access our social media content.
 In some cases, we may collect information from third parties as directed by you.
 In order to obtain complete information about Third-Party Sources, we request that you consult the privacy policies of any third-party services.